khubabshams/regions-quiz/README.md

   - All social media links have been tested and it is working properly.
   - Contact us link opens the contact us form and scroll the view to the form on top.

+### 404 Page
+  - Redirection to the 404 page when the user tries to access a site page with an invalid link working as expected.
 ## Lighthouse Report

 - Desktop